ipfs/distributions/README.md

 > ./dist.sh new-go-dist fs-repo-99-to-100 github.com/ipfs/fs-repo-migrations fs-repo-99-to-100
 ```

-- If the distribution should not show up on the website (e.g. go-ipfs migrations) add a `no-site` file into the `dists/<repo>` folder.
+- If the distribution should not show up on the website (e.g. old kubo migrations) add a `no-site` file into the `dists/<repo>` folder.
 - Manually create a repo-owner file
-- Reminder that for submodules the version numbers will look like fs-repo-x-to-y/v1.0.0
+- Reminder that for submodules the version numbers will look like `fs-repo-x-to-y/v1.0.0`

 ### Publishing